qlchambers/vpn-setup/README.md

 # VPN Setup in a Virtual Machine — Step-by-Step Guide

-A practical guide to set up and test a VPN inside a Windows 10 virtual machine on Azure.
+A guide that teaches you how to set up and test a VPN inside a Windows 10 virtual machine on Azure.
 This guide demonstrates how to install Proton VPN, connect, and verify your VPN connection.